 An Executive Summary

-A 1 to 2 page document that provides an overview of a startup entrepreneur’s business opportunity.
-It summarizes the key points of the startup’s business model or business plan with a focus on obtaining investor interest for potential investment.
+A 1-2 page document that provides an overview of a startup entrepreneur’s business opportunity.
+It summarizes the key points of the startup’s business model or business plan with a focus on obtaining investor interest in potential investment.
 The goal of the executive summary is to grab the attention of the investor in a way that heightens the desire to engage further with the opportunity.

 Presentations created by entrepreneurs that detail the attributes of a startup opportunity in order to help the entrepreneurs communicate with investors in their efforts to raise money to fund their venture.
 The presentation, which typically includes approximately a dozen slides, provides a summary of the startup’s business plan and helps investors determine if they have a continued interest in evaluating the opportunity and completing due diligence on the company.

 Typically depict a high-level plan of the structure of the startup organization and the relative level(s) and relationships of the roles/positions expected to be deployed.

 Based on nine building blocks, an entrepreneurial tool that enables entrepreneurs to design, develop, articulate, challenge, invent and pivot their strategic business model.
 The building blocks referenced above include customer segments, value proposition, channels, customer relations, revenue streams, key resources, key activities, key partnerships, and cost structures.
 It enables the entrepreneur to provide a snapshot of the key aspects of their business model on a single page.